SVB and The Housing Market

 What Influences Mortgage Interest Rates?

-Mortgage interest rates can rise and fall due to a variety of factors, these factors are tied to the larger economy and the individual borrower as well.
+Mortgage interest rates can rise and fall due to various factors; these factors are tied to the larger economy and the individual borrower.

 Economic Factors